tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 vector types are `glm::vec2`, `glm::vec3`, and `glm::vec4`, respectively.

 <blockquote class="pull-right">
-  The three dimensions of a 3D vector are the X, Y and Z values.
+  The three dimensions of a 3D vector are the X, Y, and Z values.
 </blockquote>

 It is easy to see how a 3D vector is used to represent a vertex, a coordinate, or a position.
-The three dimensions of a 3D vector are the X, Y and Z values.
+The three dimensions of a 3D vector are the X, Y, and Z values.
 When a vector represents a position, the direction and magnitude are measured from the origin (coordinate (0,0,0)).
 For example, if an object has the XYZ coordinate of (0,2,0), then the magnitude is 2, and the direction is "up the Y